 - Dianne Schuur.
 Back to the jazz world we go to find Schuur – the only female on the list, and possibly the most famous blind woman since Helen Keller.

-- Jose Feliciano.
-One of the best-known "Hispanic" musicians (pre-Gloria Estefan), Jose is best-known for his monster Christmas hit "Feliz Navidad".
+- José Feliciano.
+One of the best-known Latino musicians pre-Gloria Estefan, Feliciano is best known for his Christmas hit "Feliz Navidad".

 - Jeff Healey.
-Young(ish) Canadian jazz/blues singer-guitarist who plays with his guitar on his lap.
+This young(ish) Canadian jazz/blues singer plays with his guitar on his lap.

 - Ronnie Milsap.
-Country music's first - and presumably only - blind superstar.
+Country music's first – and possibly only – blind superstar.
 Doc Watson runs a distant second.

 - The Five Blind Boys of Alabama.
-I think it's very interesting how these blind singers cross all musical genres, from pop to jazz to opera to country and, of course, to gospel, which is the bread and butter for the Five Blind Boys.
+I think it's very interesting how these blind singers cross all musical genres, from pop to jazz to opera to country and, of course, to gospel, the bread and butter of the Five Blind Boys.